-What’s the vegetarian selection like?
+What’s the vegetarian selection like at Tabun Kitchen?

 Tabun Kitchen has plenty of brilliant vegetarian – and vegan – choices.
 Six out of the nine mezze dishes are vegan – and these can be eaten as a starter or if you order several as a main course.
 Of course hummus and falafel are on the menu but you’ll also find moutabal (smoked aubergines) and ful mudammas (fava beans).